datazip-inc/olake/README.md

 ### Olake

-Olake will be built on top of SDK providing persistent storage and a user interface that enables deployment directly into your machine with default storage mode as Iceberg
+Olake will be built on top of SDK providing persistent storage and a user interface that enables orchestration directly from your machine with default writer mode as `S3 Iceberg Parquet`